ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 be reduced.

 By {{rfc4443}}, the rest of the ICMPv6 message must contain as much as possible of the IPv6 offending (invoking) packet that triggered this ICMPv6 error message.
-This information MUST be used to try and identify the SCHC rule that was used to decompress the offending IPv6 packet.
-If the rule can be found then the Rule Id MUST be added at the end of the compressed ICMPv6 message.
+This information is used to try and identify the SCHC rule that was used to decompress the offending IPv6 packet.
+If the rule can be found then the Rule Id is added at the end of the compressed ICMPv6 message.
 Otherwise the compressed packet ends with the compressed Value field.